University of Rochester Administrator II in Rochester, New York

 8 AM-5 PM

-The UC Administrator (UCA) is a key member of the leadership team in the Urgent Care division in the Department of Emergency Medicine, providing administrative direction to ensure that urgent care strategic and business plans are complete and successfully implemented.
-The UCA will work with the team to ensure successful launch and appropriate policies, procedures and tools are in place for efficient and effective operations.
-The UCA will provide on-going administrative and managerial oversight and support for the urgent care centers including planning, directing and coordinating all phases of the fiscal, administrative, and personnel functions.
+To provide administrative and managerial oversight and support for the ED Associates Faculty Practice educational and administrative functions.
+This includes planning, directing and coordinating all phases of the fiscal, administrative, and personnel functions.
 These responsibilities include: (a) liaison with and extensive contact with the University and Medical Center administration, (b) represent the Department to outside organizations (c) act as a resource working with other departments of the University and Medical Center.

 Under general direction from the Program Administrator with latitude for the exercise of independent judgment and initiative, the administrator will: